International Renewable Energy Agency: History

 The second session of the Preparatory Commission met in Sharm el-Sheikh, Egypt, on 29–30 June 2009, to elect the Interim Director General and decide the location of IRENA's interim headquarters.
-It was decided, that the interim headquarters will be located in Abu Dhabi, United Arab Emirates.
-The UAE thus became the first developing country to host a major international organisation.
+It was decided that the interim headquarters will be located in Abu Dhabi, United Arab Emirates.
 In addition, an innovation and technology center will be located in Bonn, and an office dedicated to liaising with the United Nations and other international institutions will be located in Vienna.
 Hélène Pelosse was elected as the Interim Director-General.
-The second session of the Preparatory Commission also adopted an interim work programme and budget as well as for interim staff regulations and interim financial rules.
+The second session of the Preparatory Commission also adopted an interim work programme and budget as well as interim staff regulations and interim financial rules.

 The fourth session of the Preparatory Commission on 24–25 October 2010 in Abu Dhabi appointed Kenyan representative Adnan Amin, Deputy Interim Director-General, to perform functions of Interim Director-General after resignation of Hélène Pelosse.
 On 4 April 2011, Adnan Amin was sworn in as the first Director-General.

 The agency has staged a number of events bringing together member states for interaction on ways and means of furthering renewable energy, and conducted significant research and development into viable solutions for the future.
 On 8 September 2014, IRENA published a notable report on its works titled REthinking energy, which encouraged "speedier adoption of renewable energy technologies," as "the most feasible route to reduce carbon emissions and avoid catastrophic climate change."
 The study set out to gauge the global power sector and establish how technological advances, economic growth and climate change are transforming it.
 "A convergence of social, economic and environmental forces are transforming the global energy system as we know it.
-But if we continue on the path we are currently on and fuel our growing economies with outmoded ways of thinking and acting, we will not be able avoid the most serious impacts of climate change," Amin said at a function to release the report.
+But if we continue on the path we are currently on and fuel our growing economies with outmoded ways of thinking and acting, we will not be able to avoid the most serious impacts of climate change," Amin said at a function to release the report.

 The Ninth Meeting of International Renewable Energy Agency Council was held on 10–11 June 2015 at Abu Dhabi.

+International Day of Clean Energy

+On August 25, 2023, the United Nations General Assembly declared January 26 as the International Day of Clean Energy through resolution A/77/327.
+This particular date was chosen to coincide with the anniversary of the establishment of the International Renewable Energy Agency (IRENA) in 2009.